-The primary goal of Subreflector alignment is for the Subreflector to be properly centered and for the height to be adjusted to the correct focal length for the antenna.
+The primary goal of subreflector alignment is for the subreflector to be properly centered and for the height to be adjusted to the correct focal length for the antenna.

-Keep the following guidelines in mind during Subreflector alignment:
+Keep the following guidelines in mind during subreflector alignment:

-- A tape measure is generally used in order to center the Subreflector - Measure from a repeatable location, running the tape measure from the 4 locations where the strut ends meet the main reflector to the inside edge of the Subreflector - For centering measurements, a zero delta between all is ideal - Focal length is measured from the antenna vertex to the edge of the Subreflector at the three Adjustment Rod locations on the Subreflector - Target focal length distance is determined by antenna type - Normally, the process of centering the Subreflector then the Subreflector height is repeated until both centering and height are "nuts on" precise
+- A tape measure is generally used in order to center the subreflector - Measure from a repeatable location, running the tape measure from the 4 locations where the strut ends meet the main reflector to the inside edge of the subreflector - For centering measurements, a zero delta between all is ideal - Focal length is measured from the antenna vertex to the edge of the subreflector at the three adjustment rod locations on the subreflector - Target focal length distance is determined by antenna type - Normally, the process of centering the subreflector then the subreflector height is repeated until both centering and height are "nuts on" precise

-3.0 Operation
+3. OPERATION

-After completing the assembly of the antenna, the 5.6m ESA is ready to become operational.
-To operate the 5.6m ESA, it is necessary to direct it to the desired satellite and adjust both Elevation and Azimuth angles appropriately.
-These procedures provide details on how to correctly position the antenna on a desired satellite.
+After completing the assembly of the antenna, the 8.1M ESA is ready to become operational.
+To operate the 8.1M ESA, it is necessary to direct it to the desired satellite and adjust both Elevation and Azimuth angles appropriately.
+This chapter provides details on how to correctly position the antenna on a desired satellite.

 NOTE: If intending to use a Kratos NGC Indoor Unit (NGC-IDU) or NGC Outdoor Unit (NGC-ODU) in order to control antenna, it is best to refer to the appropriate manuals of the NGC Documentation Package received with that unit.

-3.1 Acquiring Satellites
+3.1.
+ACQUIRING SATELLITES

 There are a number of possible procedures for acquiring a satellite.
-Kratos recommends that a Spectrum Analyzer of some type be used, regardless of your chosen procedure.
+Kratos recommends that a spectrum analyzer of some type be used, regardless of your chosen procedure.